 Girls for a Change’s mission is to support girls of color and inspire them to visualize their bright futures and potential through discovery, development and social change innovation.
 Through their Girl Action Teams middle and high school age girls meet after school to have a voice, gain confidence and work on problem solving.
 They also offer Girls Who Code programs and Diva Camps throughout the year.

 Write Girl is a Los Angeles-based writing and mentoring organization that matches female students with professional writers.
 Write Girl began as a way to reach vulnerable girls in the large and overcrowded Los Angeles public school system.
 Through monthly workshops, panel discussions and other events, young women are taught creative writing, critical thinking and other life skills.
-Write Girl is tremendously proud to note that since beginning in 2001 that 100% of their graduates have gone on to college, many with full or partial scholarships.
+Write Girl is tremendously proud to note that since 2001, 100% of their graduates have gone on to college, many with full or partial scholarships.
 Well done, Write Girl!

 Girls on the Run

 Chances are you have spotted this dynamic fleet running on a sidewalk near your home or school.
 Each Spring, Girls on the Run (GOTR) sweeps the nation-all 50 states- with their experience-based curriculum.
 They encourage girls in 3rd to 8th grade to be joyful, healthy and confident through their running program.
 Teams meet twice a week for running games and other like skills lessons.
 The program culminates in a 5K running event which gives girls a goal to strive towards.
 GOTR hosts 350 5K races each year.

 FearlesslyGirl is an international anti-bullying organization that strives to create a kinder world in schools and communities.
 Through school assemblies, classroom curriculum and campus clubs they aim to inspire the next generation of girls to be kinder to themselves and one another.
 They are currently active in 27 States, 7 Provinces and 7 countries across the world.